csparpa/pyowm/README.md

 ------------
 PyOWM is a client Python wrapper library for the OpenWeatherMap (OWM) web API.

-It allows quick and easy consumption of OWM weather and forecast data from Python applications.
+It allows quick and easy consumption of OWM weather data (either observations and forecast) from Python applications via a simple object model.

-For the moment, PyOWM only supports version 2.5 of the OWM API.
+For the moment, PyOWM only supports _version 2.5_ of the OWM API.

 Code snippet
 ------------
-    from pyowm import OWM, Location
+    from pyowm import OWM

-    location = Location('London')
     APIkey = 'your-API-key'

-    owm = OWM(location, APIkey)
+    owm = OWM(APIkey)

-    # Query for current weather in London
-    w = owm.currentWeather()
-    w.getDetailedStatus()
-    'Clear'
-    w.getTemperature(unit='celsius')
-    23
+    # TBD

 Install
 -------